SalishSeaCast/NEMO-Cmd/docs/subcommands.rst

 The per-processor files are deleted.

-If the :command:`pixi run nemo combine` command prints an error message, you can get a Python traceback containing more information about the error by re-running the command with the :kbd:`--debug` flag.
+If the :command:`pixi run nemo combine` command prints an error message, you can get a Python traceback containing more information about the error by re-running the command with the ``--debug`` flag.

 .. _nemo-deflate: